Homological perturbation theory for nonperturbative integrals: A non-asymptotic analog of Feynman diagrams

 When $s$ is not quadratic, the ability to ignore variables that do not appear in $f$ probably is not possible.
 But we can ask whether there exists a finite list of functions $f$ such that the values of $I_{s}(f)$ for that list, along with \emph{a priori} knowledge of the degree of $s$, is enough to determine $s$ and the contour.
-A partial result in this direction is the following:
+A partial result in this direction, which we will prove in Proof~\ref{proof.basis}, is the following: